 What Is the Porcelain Veneers Procedure Like?

 Veneering involves shaping the teeth, selecting a shade, and then making an impression.
 A dental lab makes the veneers and sends them back to our cosmetic dentist.
-There are three techniques to shaping and making the veneers.
-The first technique is the original technique developed in the early 1980’s by the late Dr. Robert Nixon.
+There are a number of techniques that can be utilized to shape and make the veneers.
+The original technique was developed in the early 1980’s by the late Dr. Robert Nixon.
 It requires the removal of .5mm from the front of the tooth and 1mm from the biting edge.
 This compensates for the thickness of the veneer so the resulting tooth will be the same thickness.
 The dental lab builds layers of differing colored porcelains to the desired shape and shade.
 A technique many dental laboratories use is known as “stacked porcelain.”
-It’s main advantages are that the veneers look more natural in color and shape.
-However, with this method more of the tooth structure needs to be removed than the no-prep technique and the veneers require a highly skilled ceramicist and dental laboratory, like daVinci™ Dental Studio.
+Its main advantages are that the veneers look more natural in color and shape.
+However, with this method, more of the tooth structure needs to be removed than the no-prep technique and the veneers require a highly skilled ceramicist and dental laboratory, like daVinci™ Dental Studio.

-The second technique, the “LVI” (Las Vegas Institute) technique, which requires the most removal of tooth structure – 1mm on the front and 1mm on the biting edge.
+The “LVI” (Las Vegas Institute) technique is another way to create dental veneers.
+This option requires the most removal of tooth structure – 1mm on the front and 1mm on the biting edge.
 This is called a “Pressed Ceramic,” where the lab presses the porcelain onto the mold of the patient’s teeth and then stains it.
 This is an easier technique for the lab technician and the additional space created from grinding allows for a very natural shaped veneer.
-With the LVI technique, there is more tooth grinding than others approaches, and the color is not as natural as “stacked porcelain.”
+With the LVI technique, there is more tooth grinding than other approaches, and the color is not as natural as “stacked porcelain.”